• Skip to main content

 Staff Spotlight: Renata Aleman on working for her Home Country

-September 30, 2022 By Renata
+September 30, 2022 by Renata

 Each time I visit Nicaragua, it is very special in its own way.
 Whether it’s because I’m seeing family members, or because I am reconnected with my roots, the food, the beautiful and kind people of Nicaragua.
 Traveling there this Spring as part of my work was a different experience, it gave me a better understanding of the importance of clean water and the commitment community members have to their children’s education and futures.